-- Chicken, mash and veggies.
-I made the mash using one big ol’ Japanese yam that I mashed with butter.
-I simple tossed the chicken with Primal Kitchen Ranch and baked them for half an hour while I chopped and cooked other stuff.
-I cooked a bag of organic frozen veggie mix in olive oil with a lil ranch as well.
+- Chicken, mash, and veggies.
+The mash came from using one big old Japanese yam that I mashed with butter.
+I simply tossed the chicken with Primal Kitchen Ranch and baked them for half an hour while I chopped and cooked other stuff.
+I cooked a bag of organic frozen veggie mix in olive oil with a little ranch as well.
 Then just put it all in

 - I made a giant amount of quinoa salad with tomatoes, onions, cumin, cilantro, jalapeno, red pepper, green pepper and a red onion.
 And added a lot of olive oil.
 I don’t normally eat quinoa but was craving it.
-I didn’t mean to make such a massive portion, will honestly probably get closer to ten servings out of this.
+The massive portion was an accident; will honestly probably get closer to ten servings out of this.

 - I made four batches of cinnamon oats but they are NOT for breakfast!
 Breakfast is for eggs and veggies.
 Eggs are incredibly nutrient dense, as are veggies.
 Oatmeal is not.
 I eat oatmeal as a sweet treat.
 I heat it with butter and vanilla, then add a drizzle of maple syrup.
 Soaking improves the digestibility of the oats.

 - Made a big batch of pico de gallo for tacos, to dip yuca chips in, etc. Also had leftover chicken, quinoa, and black beans.